bZxNetwork/bzx.network_website/collections/_posts/2020-08-04-shipping-mainfest-july.markdown

 - [Hotbit](https://www.hotbit.io/)
 - [MXC](https://www.mxc.com/)

-BZRX is also available for liquidity mining on Loopring and to celebrate the listing, Loopring is running a month-long [Liquidity Mining Incentive Campaign](https://medium.com/loopring-protocol/bzrx-eth-liquidity-mining-on-loopring-exchange-7605fbc9e91d) offering $2,000 in rewards in vBZRX to any users who provide liquidity by placing resting limit orders to the BZRX-ETH orderbook.
+BZRX is also available for liquidity mining on Loopring, and to celebrate the listing, Loopring is running a month-long [Liquidity Mining Incentive Campaign](https://medium.com/loopring-protocol/bzrx-eth-liquidity-mining-on-loopring-exchange-7605fbc9e91d) offering $2,000 in rewards in vBZRX to any users who provide liquidity by placing resting limit orders to the BZRX-ETH orderbook.

 Prefer a one-stop solution for managing your DeFi portfolio?
 We’re happy to share that BZRX is also [now available on Zerion](https://twitter.com/zerion_io/status/1283087946598547458).
 Trade, Yield Farm, and provide liquidity, all from a single dashboard.
 Get started at [https://app.zerion.io/](https://app.zerion.io/).